alisterdsouzaa/alisterdsouzaa/README.md

 - 👋 Hi, I’m @alisterdsouzaa
 - 👀 I’m interested in Learning Technologies used in industries & Software Development.
-- 🌱 I’m currently working at LDRA Technology as a Field Application Engineer.
+- 🌱 I’m currently working as an Engineer.
 - 📫 How to reach me : alisterdsouzaa@outlook.com / @alisterdsouzaa

 <!---